Challenge Island logo

 NORMAL

-Challenge Island provides a Focused 24-hour training curriculum designed to prepare three staff members for launch.
-The program includes on-site launch support for operational readiness, which incurs additional franchisor fees; franchisees are responsible for travel and living expenses.
+Challenge Island provides a focused 24-hour training curriculum designed to prepare three staff members for launch.
+The program includes on-site launch support to assist operational readiness, with travel and lodging expenses paid by the franchisee and additional fees for on-site assistance.

 Franchisee Stability